raspberrypilearning/make-a-face/en/step_4.md

 Change the second number in the `ellipse` function call to move the y (vertical) position of the eyes.

-**Tip:** You could use `height / 2` to place them in the centre.

-**Tip:** If you want the eyes to be aligned then make sure you use the same number in for both eyes.

 --- /task ---

 --- task ---

-**Test:** Keep changing the eyes until you like the way they look.
+**Test:** Keep changing the shape and position of the eyes until you like the way they look.

-Is your drawing starting to look like a face?

 --- /task ---